Using the library

 How can I cancel reservations?

-If you no longer need a reserved item, you should cancel your request in the Requests screen of My Account.
+If you no longer need a reserved item, you should cancel your request in the Holds screen of My Account.
 Click cancel on the far right hand side of the title you would like to delete.
 N.B.
 You will not be able to cancel a request if the item is already on hold for you.

 Please be aware that any of your books can be recalled.
 You will receive an email from us to warn you that the item has been recalled.
 You have 7 days from the date printed on the email to return the item for long loan items.
 Week loan items that have been requested will not be renewable and should be returned according to the date in the email.
 Check the email carefully to ensure you are returning the correct title.